rant-lang/reference/src/proposals/special-variables.md

 {{ #include _proposal_msg.md }}

 A Rant program has access to certain persistent runtime data, such as the current state of a repeater or the active attribute frame.
-As these are always present in a program, it would be sensitible to treat them as first-class language features rather than exposing them through only the standard library.
+As these are always present in a program, it would be sensible to treat them as first-class language features rather than exposing them through only the standard library.
 In the interest of doing this, the following new keywords are proposed as special variable names: